 You can use the Square dashboard to get real-time data for your sales on an iOS mobile device or a computer.

 The basic inventory management system provided by Square is another very useful feature and will provide you will all basic inventory management functionalities (item descriptions and images, item varieties and categories, add-ons, inventory count, partial quantities, stock level alerts, reports, and more).
-For more advanced features, you will need to upgrade to Square for Retail.
+You will need to upgrade to Square for Retail for more advanced features.
 With the upgrade, you will receive tools and features such as barcode generation and profitability reporting.

 - Customer database